 Images copyright Jordan Chapell.
 All rights reserved.

 I'm deep in the Sony system.
 As a serial second-hand upgrader via Craigslist/Ebay, I worked through virtually the entire NEX system (Nex3, Nex5, Nex5n, Nex5r, Nex6), and then the incredible Alpha A6000.
-I think the A6000 is probably the perfect crop sensor camera if you are into mirrorless, and I've taken thousands of shots on that trusty camera.
-Even after the advent of the A6300 and A6500, I still think the a6000 is a sweet spot of price and image quality.
+I think the A6000 is probably the perfect crop sensor camera if you are starting in mirrorless, and I've taken thousands of shots on that trusty camera.
+Even after the advent of the A6300/A6400/A6500, I still think the a6000 is a sweet spot of price and image quality to start out on.
 I'm now shooting with the full frame Sony Alpha series.
-I started with the original A7, then the A7II and A7Rii, and now the A7Riii.
+I started with the original A7, then the A7II and A7Rii, and now the A7Riii, with an a6400 as a backup.

 Autofocus Prime Lenses: